techbelle/the-little-mongodb-book/en/mongodb.markdown

 ## Security ##
 When it was first released, MongoDB did not have secure defaults and relied on the person installing it to follow security best practices to lock down the data from malicious actors.
 A lot has changed, and many default settings now only allow open access to the data from `localhost` after installation.
 You should follow [documented best practices](https://www.mongodb.com/docs/manual/security/) to set up appropriate roles, users and permissions.
 If you decided to use Atlas, security has already been enforced for you, and you have to take positive steps like creating admin user and password, and allowing access to your data only from specific IP addresses.

-If you're not using MongoDB Atlas, you will:
+If you're not using MongoDB Atlas, you will need to follow these steps:

 - enable access control and specify an authentication mechanism
 - configure role based access-control